-The switches are located in each front door.
+The switches are located in each front door, if your vehicle is equipped with front power seats.

-Turn key or steering lock position 1 or 2 (with the driver's door opened, the power seats can also be operated with the key removed or in steering lock position 0).
+Turn key or steering lock position 1 or 2 (with the driver's or front passenger's door opened, the power seats can also be operated with the key removed or in steering lock position 0).

 Seat and head restraint adjustment:

 - A Seat cushion adjustment.

 - B Seatback adjustment.

 - C Head restraint adjustment.

-Adjust head restraint to support the back of the head approximately at ear level.
-The head restraint can also be turned forward by hand.
+Adjust head restraint to support

+the back of the head approximately at ear level.
+The head

+restraint can also be turned forward by hand.